List of journalists killed during the Russo-Ukrainian war: Nikita Tsitsagi

 Tsitsagi was reported by his employer to have been killed in a drone attack in the vicinity of a monastery near Vuhledar, Donetsk Oblast.

 Ryan Evans

 Evans was killed after the hotel where his team was staying in was struck in Kramatorsk, Donetsk Oblast.
 Two other Reuters staff were injured.

 Alexander Martemyanov

 Martemyanov was killed after the vehicle he was traveling in was struck near Donetsk while he was returning from an assignment in Horlivka.
 Five other media workers were injured.

 Tetiana Kulyk

 Killed along with her husband in a Russian night-time drone strike on their residence in Bucha Raion.

-Alexander Fedorchak
+Alexander Fedorchak and Nikita Goldin

 Izvestia said that Fedorchak was killed along with Zvezda cameraman Andrei Panov and driver Alexander Sirkeli in a strike on their car in the Kupiansk sector in Kharkiv Oblast.
+Nikita Goldin died later in hospital after being injured.
 However, the head of the Luhansk People's Republic, Leonid Pasechnik, and the Investigative Committee of Russia said that they were killed along with three civilians in Kreminna.